MoonHighway/intro-to-typescript/part-01/exercise/README.md

 Run the CLI: `npm run cli`

-## Exercise Part 20: TODO
+## Stage 20: Improve types for destinations metadata

-Improve the types for destination metadata.
+Show in `destinations.ts` how we can set any values for the `type` property in the objects returned by the `map()` callback functions.

 In `types.ts`, create `Food` intersection type after the `DestinationMetadata` type: